JennyZhang0810/JennyZhang0810/README.md

 ## Recent News

+- 🎤 **[2026.06] Invited to give a talk at the 2026 International Conference on UAV Applications and Countermeasures / 2026 Conference on Intelligent Unmanned Systems and Applications**, presenting my work as the only student speaker in the event.
 - 🧭 **[2026.06] Prepared the initial [UAIV-Foundry](https://jennyzhang0810.github.io/UAIV-Foundry/) project page**, a data production operating system for low-altitude multimodal datasets.
 The project is currently in pre-release engineering status.
 - 🔥 **[2026.05] Released [UAIV-Labeler](https://jennyzhang0810.github.io/UAIV-Labeler/)**, an open-source semi-automatic labeling platform for low-altitude UAV remote-sensing datasets.
 Code is available on [GitHub](https://github.com/JennyZhang0810/UAIV-Labeler), with a live demo at [8.137.184.86](http://8.137.184.86/).
 - 🔥 **[2026.05] Released the [UAIV Low-Altitude Multimodal Dataset](https://jennyzhang0810.github.io/LowAltitude-Multimodal-Dataset/)**, with code on [GitHub](https://github.com/JennyZhang0810/LowAltitude-Multimodal-Dataset) and data hosted on [ScienceDB](https://www.scidb.cn/detail?dataSetId=203705443be44f7882bb9ddfd7d401da).